FirzinatKhuzeev/deploy-to-azure/README.md

 Troubleshooting:
 Make sure that **CUDA** is selected as **Compute Device** under **System Settings** within **User Preferences**.

-The deployments is currnetly not working for -	NC-Series VMs.
+The deployment is currently not working for -	NC-Series VMs.
 Only NCv2, NV, ND series are supported.

 # Deployment